istresearch/scrapy-cluster/docs/topics/utils/zookeeperwatcher.rst

         pass
     zoo_watcher.close()

 This file allows us to test out the different capabilities of the Zookeeper Watcher.
-Now, save this file as ``example_watcher.py`` and then in a new terminal use the ``file_pusher.py`` to push a sample settings file like shown below.
+Now, save this file as ``example_zw.py`` or use the one located at ``utils/examples/example_zw.py`` and then in a new terminal use the ``file_pusher.py`` to push a sample settings file like shown below.

 **settings.txt**